dolthub/go-mysql-server/README.md

 ## Custom functions

-- `IS_BINARY(blob)`: returns whether a BLOB is a binary file or not.
+- `IS_BINARY(blob)`: Returns whether a BLOB is a binary file or not.
-- `SUBSTRING(str,pos)`, ` SUBSTRING(str,pos,len)`: return a substring from the provided string.
+- `SUBSTRING(str,pos)`, `SUBSTRING(str,pos,len)`: Return a substring from the provided string.
 - Date and Timestamp functions: `YEAR(date)`, `MONTH(date)`, `DAY(date)`, `HOUR(date)`, `MINUTE(date)`, `SECOND(date)`, `DAYOFYEAR(date)`.
 - `ARRAY_LENGTH(json)`: If the json representation is an array, this function returns its size.
-- `SPLIT(str,sep)`: receives a string and a delimiter and returns the parts of the string splitted by the delimiter as a JSON array of strings.
+- `SPLIT(str,sep)`: Receives a string and a separator and returns the parts of the string split by the separator as a JSON array of strings.
+- `CONCAT(...)`: Concatenate any group of fields into a single string.
 ## Example

 `go-mysql-server` contains a SQL engine and server implementation.
 So, if you want to start a server, first instantiate the engine and pass your `sql.Database` implementation.